mwolson/gptel-fn-complete/README.md

 * [minuet](https://github.com/milanglacier/minuet-ai.el) - `minuet` typically
   does a "fill-in-the-middle" style completion that doesn't modify the code before the point.
 It also has an optional auto-suggestion capability as you type.
+It can automatically include additional context lines before or after the function.
+It is not built on `gptel` and must be configured separately.

   `gptel-fn-complete` allows a partial rewrite of the entire function, if the LLM thinks there is stylistic value in the rewrite, and is typically manually triggered by a keybind.
+It does not have an auto-suggestion mode.
+It also leverages your existing `gptel` setup, allowing tricks like using gptel to manually include more file context to advise a better completion.

 ## Notes